tummychow/git-absorb/README.md

 ## Installing

-The easiest way to install `git absorb` is to download the latest CI artifact from the actions tab.
-Artifacts are available for Windows, MacOS and Ubuntu.
+The easiest way to install `git absorb` is to download an artifact from the latest [tagged release](https://github.com/tummychow/git-absorb/releases).
+Artifacts are available for Windows, MacOS, and Linux (built on Ubuntu with statically linked libgit2).
+If you need a commit that hasn't been released yet, check the [latest CI artifact](https://github.com/tummychow/git-absorb/actions/workflows/build.yml?query=event%3Apush+branch%3Amaster) or file an issue.

 Alternatively, `git absorb` is available in the following system package managers: